HdrHistogram/HdrHistogram_py/README.rst

 - ctypes for fast access/arithmetics to individual array elements

-On a macbook pro (2.3 GHz Intel Core i7), the cost for recording a value is less than 2 usec while encoding a typical histogram is around 0.8 msec while the decoding side takes about 0.2 msec.
+On a macbook pro (2.3 GHz Intel Core i7), the cost for recording a value is less than 2 usec (see details below) while encoding a typical histogram is around 0.8 msec and the decoding side takes about 0.2 msec.

 The typical histogram is defined as one that has 30% of 64-bit buckets filled with sequential values starting at 20% of the array, for a range of 1 usec to 24 hours and 2 digits precision.
-This represents a total of 3968 buckets, of which the first 793 are zeros, the next 1190 buckets have a non identical value and all remaining buckets are zeros, for an encoded length of 3116 bytes.
+This represents a total of 3968 buckets, of which the first 793 are zeros, the next 1190 buckets have a sequential/unique value and all remaining buckets are zeros, for an encoded length of 3116 bytes.

 To measure the performance of encoding and decoding and get the profiling, use the